Uraniborg: History

 The building was dedicated to Urania, the Muse of Astronomy, and it was named Uraniborg, "The Castle of Urania".
 It was the first custom-built observatory in modern Europe, and the last to be built without a telescope as its primary instrument.
 The cornerstone was laid on August 8, 1576.

 The sandstone and limestone-framed brick building was constructed from the year 1576 to 1580.
 Built in the Flemish Renaissance style, the erection of the site was overseen by Danish architect Hans van Emden and sculptor Johan Gregor van der Schardt.
 The main building of Uraniborg was square, about 15 meters on a side, and built mostly of red brick.
 Two semi-circular towers, one each on the north and south sides of the main building, gave the building a somewhat rectangular footprint overall.

 The plan and façade of the building, and also the plan of the surrounding gardens, are designed on grids, with proportions that Tycho carefully specified.
-These proportions may have been intended to make Uraniborg function as an astrological talisman, benefiting the health of its occupants by increasing the influences of the sun and Jupiter.
+These proportions may have been intended to make Uraniborg function as an astrological talisman, benefiting the health of its occupants by increasing the influences of the Sun and Jupiter.
 The main floor consisted of four rooms, one of which was occupied by Brahe and his family, the other three for visiting astronomers.

 The northern tower housed the kitchens, and the southern a library.
-In this library and within Brahe's personal study is etched the motto "Non haberi sed esse," which translates from Latin to "What one is, is more important than what one is perceived to be."
+In this library and within Brahe's personal study was etched the motto "Non haberi sed esse," which translates from Latin to "What one is, is more important than what one is perceived to be."
 It serves as a warning to discern perception from reality in pursuit of knowledge.
 The second floor was divided into three rooms, two of equal size and one larger.
 The larger room was reserved for visiting royalty; James VI of Scotland (later James I of England) visited on March 20, 1590.

-On this level the towers housed the primary astronomical instruments, accessed from outside the building or from doors on this floor.
+On this level, the towers housed the primary astronomical instruments, accessed from outside the building or from doors on this floor.
 Balconies, supported on wooden posts, housed additional instruments slightly further from the building, giving them a wider angle of view.
 On the third floor was a loft, subdivided into eight smaller rooms for students.
 Only the roofs of the towers reached this level, although a single additional tower extended above the loft in the middle of the building, similar to a widow's walk, accessed via a spiral staircase from the 3rd floor.
-Uraniborg also featured a large basement; it housed an alchemical laboratory at one end, and storage for food, salt and fuel at the other.
-Additionally, Uraniborg also contained a small prison room in order to deal with disorderly tenants or guests.
+Uraniborg also featured a large basement.
+It housed an alchemical laboratory at one end, and storage for food, salt and fuel at the other.
+Uraniborg contained a small prison room, in order to deal with disorderly tenants or guests.